-The last decade has seen major developments in geochronological methodology and instrumentation that make it possible to date rapidly (laser ablation) and precisely (multi-collection TIMS, zircon chemical abrasion and noble gas) a variety of geological materials with a wide range of closure temperatures.
+Major developments in the field of geochronological methodology and instrumentation between 2005 and 2015 made possible our ability to rapidly (laser ablation) and precisely (multi-collection TIMS, zircon chemical abrasion) date a variety of geological materials with a wide range of closure temperatures.

 PCIGR has established a chemical abrasion technique (CA-TIMS) that allows us to achieve precision better than 0.1% (and now approaching 0.02% for specific samples) on dates of U-Th-Pb-bearing accessory minerals in mafic and ultramafic rocks.
 These advances have allowed important discoveries related to the crystallization ages and duration of magmatism in major mafic layered intrusions (MLI).

 Researchers can now obtain the age of formation of a rock unit, burial (subduction) and uplift (exhumation) rates by thermochronology, or the residence time of crystals in a magma chamber before eruption.

 Innovative geochronological research at PCIGR includes:

 – integrated geochronology (U-Pb, Lu-Hf, (U-Th)/He, 3He/4He) to study in detail the orogenic cycles in the Western Canadian Cordillera;